pyxis3-ai/pyxis-arch/README.md

 # Pyxis — architecture & design

-Public notes on the architecture of [Pyxis](https://pyxis3.com), a vendor-neutral AI operations platform.
-This is the **why** repo — design decisions, the vendor-neutrality argument, and the operating model.
+Public notes on the architecture of [Pyxis](https://pyxis3.com), a model-agnostic LLM serving infrastructure.
+This is the **why** repo — design decisions, the model-agnosticity argument, and the operating model.

 ## The thesis